yvolko/Bioinformatics-Tools-Repository/README.md

 # Bioinformatics-Tools-Repository
 Collection of bioinformatic tools to work with fastq sequences, DNA and RNA sequences and protein sequences.
+# Working with DNA and RNA sequences

+This tool helps to get reverse, complement, reverse-complement and transcribed sequences.
+As well as define if sequense is DNA or is RNA.

 # Working with protein sequences

 This tool supports standard 20 amino acids.
 Any modifications of amino acids are not supported.
 You can write amino acids in any case (lower, upper or mixed).